Richard Golian

 Summary

-Artificial intelligence is applied mathematics — a sophisticated calculator that predicts the next word.
-Humans understand through lived experience, through what Heidegger called Zuhandenheit.
-AI imitates understanding so well that 99% cannot tell the difference.
-But the mechanism is fundamentally different.
-It determines whether you use the tool, or the tool uses you.
+I work with AI every day.
+I build automations with it, code with it, write with it.
+The more I use it, the clearer it becomes: it is applied mathematics, a calculator predicting the next word.
+We understand through lived experience, what Heidegger called Zuhandenheit.
+AI imitates understanding so well that most cannot tell the difference.
+The mechanism is not the same.
+That gap decides whether you use the tool, or it uses you.

 Common questions on this article's topic